-☐ The data has been third-party verified in the most recent financial year reported.
+☐ The data has been third-party verified in the most recent two financial years reported.

 EP - Volatile Organic Compounds Emissions

 Provide company's direct Volatile Organic Compounds (VOC) emissions for the part of company's operations for which have a reliable and auditable data acquisition and aggregation system.